 Reasons to Buy Before Selling

 - Property Selection In a market with tight supply (for example, here and now), hot properties sell quickly.
-The average days on the market for all properties in the central districts in TO last month was 31 – and many properties are on and off the market in a matter of hours or days, and often before they hit realtor.ca.
+In a hot Sellers’ market, many properties are on and off the market in a matter of hours or days, and often before they hit realtor.ca.
 If you decide to sell first and have a short closing period, there’s no guarantee that your dream home will be available during the time period in which you have to buy.

 - Comfort with Interest Rates Mortgage pre-approvals (and guaranteed interest rates) are only good for a period of time, typically 90 days.
 If it takes you longer to sell, buy and close on a new place, the interest rates you’d counted on at the beginning of this process may be a thing of the past.